 You can set a timeout on a proxy using the ice_timeout proxy method.
-To use the same timeout period for all proxies, you can define the Ice.Override.Timeout property; in this case, Ice ignores any timeout established using the ice_timeout proxy method or the Ice.Default.
-Timeout property.
+To use the same timeout period for all proxies, you can define the Ice.

+Override.Timeout property; in this case, any timeout established using the ice_timeout proxy method is ignored.
 Finally, if you want to specify a separate timeout value that affects only connection establishment and takes precedence over a proxy's configured timeout value, you can define the Ice.Override.ConnectTimeout property.